Words: Zane Foley

 Ultimately the game had a poor reception, mostly due to terrible graphics and counter-intuitive controls.
 The sounds of the game and music were particularly poor as well.

 Andrew Reiner of Game Informer was quoted: "Never before have I seen a developer put forth such an effort to secure the Worst Game Of The Year award.
 I'll even go as far to say that this may very well be the worst PlayStation 2 game on the market."

 Still, for skateboarders, it's something to smile back on.
 And surely some people somewhere still play the game.
-Not too mention, the game is still selling on Amazon for $50.
+Not to mention, a new copy of the game is still selling on Amazon for around $50.
 That's pretty insane.